vippsas/vipps-solutions/ev-charging/README.md

 <div>

 Since the customer has scanned from their phone, you don't need their phone number.
-This payment command can do an app-switch and open their Vipps app with the payment request.
+This payment command can do an app-switch and open their Vipps MobilePay app with the payment request.
-Specify `"userFlow": "WEB_REDIRECT"` to redirect the user to the Vipps app.
+Specify `"userFlow": "WEB_REDIRECT"` to redirect the user to the app.

 Specify `"customerInteraction": "CUSTOMER_PRESENT"`.